Together for Short Lives

 Coming to terms with the news that your child has a life-limiting or life-threatening medical condition is extraordinarily difficult.

-If your child’s diagnosis was made recently you may find that things feel overwhelming at the moment.
-There is a lot that you may be worried about, such as what the future holds for your child and how you can help them to live as happy and “normal” a life as possible, how you can talk to your child about their diagnosis, and even how you yourself will cope.
+If your child’s diagnosis was made recently, you may find that things feel overwhelming. at the moment.
+There is a lot that you may be worried about, such as what the future holds for your child and how you can help them to live as happy and “normal” a life as possible, how you can talk to your child about their diagnosis, and even how you yourself will cope and how you, your family and friends can be supported.

-While there are no easy answers to these questions there are places that you can find support and advice.
-In addition to all the information available here on our Support Hub, our free helpline is available on weekdays between 9AM and 4PM on 0808 8088 100, and an online parents support group you can join.
+While there are no easy answers to these questions, there are places that you can find support and advice.
+In addition to all the information available here on our Family Support Hub, our free helpline is available on weekdays between 9AM and 4PM on 0808 8088 100 or helpline@togetherforshortlives.org.uk, and we have an online parents support group you can join.
 There are also many other charities and services that may offer support – our service directory will help you find one in your local area.

-There is so much to think about when you have found out that your child is seriously ill that it is difficult to know where to start.
+There is so much to think about when you have found out that your child is seriously ill that it can be difficult to know where to start.

 One of the most important things to think about is how you will talk to your child about their diagnosis.
 Instinctively you may feel you want to avoid this for as long as possible to protect your child, however research suggests it is often useful to begin having conversations with your child early in the process.
 You can find suggestions and practical advice about talking with your child about their life-limiting condition here.

-If you have other children, it’s important to make sure their needs are not forgotten during this stressful time.
-They will no doubt have lots of questions and will need time and support to understand and come to terms with their brother or sister’s condition as well.
-Our factsheet on supporting your other children’s emotional wellbeing is a good place to start.
+If you have other children, it’s important to make sure their needs are not forgotten during this difficult time.
+They will no doubt have lots of questions and will need time and support to understand and come to terms with their brother or sister’s condition.
+Our page on supporting your other children’s emotional wellbeing is a good place to start.

 Talking to doctors and medical teams

-The diagnosis of your child’s illness might have happened early in the course of the illness, it may happen years after your child first becomes poorly, or for some conditions an exact diagnosis may never be reached.
-Whatever your exact experience, the checklist below is useful if you are preparing for a key medical appointment or reflecting on a diagnosis that has already taken place.
+The diagnosis of your child’s illness might have happened early in the course of the illness, it may happen years after your child first became unwell or, for some conditions, an exact diagnosis may never be reached.
+Whatever your individual experience, the checklist below may be useful if you are preparing for a key medical appointment or reflecting on a diagnosis that has already taken place.

-• Make sure that your medical team makes time available for open and honest face-to-face discussions, with the opportunity to ask questions in a private room.
+• Make sure that your medical team makes time available for open and honest face-to-face discussions, with the opportunity to ask questions.
+Discussions should take place in a quiet and private room.

 • Ask for copies of any letters written by the medical team about your child, so you always know what’s going on.

-• Try to write down questions you want to ask your doctor whenever they occur to you, to take along to your next appointment.
-Ask your doctor to write down the answers so you can look back at them.
+• Try to write down questions you want to ask your doctor whenever they occur to you and take these to your next appointment., to take along to your next appointment.
+Ask your doctor to write down the answers so you can look back at them or, if you feel it helps, make notes in the appointment.
+All your questions are valid.

 • A partner, relative or friend should come with you to offer support, so you are not alone at the appointment.